tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/数据迁移（新版）/使用 DTS 迁移数据_intl_en.md

 - Only database-level migration is supported (i.e., all objects in the database must be migrated together), while single-table migration is not supported.
 - Logins, job agents, triggers, and database links (link server) at the instance level cannot be migrated.

-## Operation limits
+## Operation restrictions
 - Do not modify or delete user information (including username, password, and permissions) in the source and target databases and port numbers during migration; otherwise, the migration task will fail.
 - Do not perform transaction log backup during incremental sync; otherwise, the transaction log will be truncated and become discontinuous.
-- If you only perform full data migration, do not write new data into the source instance during migration; otherwise, the data in the source and target databases will be inconsistent.
+- If you only perform full data migration, do not write new data into the source instance during migration; otherwise, the data in the source and target instances will be inconsistent.
 In scenarios with data writes, to ensure the data consistency in real time, we recommend you select full + incremental data migration.
 - For full + incremental data migration, after you click **Complete** and the task status becomes **Completed**, do not write new data to the source database.
-We recommend you stop writing for two minutes; otherwise, the data in the source and target databases may be inconsistent.
+We recommend you stop writing for at least two minutes; otherwise, the data in the source and target databases may be inconsistent.

 ## Supported SQL operations
 | Operation Type | Supported SQL Operations                                              |